RVAGameJams/learn2love/pages/01-13-tables-1.md

 ```

 Again, it knows to exit when it sees `false` or `nil`.
-The caveat to this would be if you a special list with `false` in it:
+The caveat to this would be if you make a special list with `false` in it:

 ```lua
 groceries = {